infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OpportunityApi.md

 <a id="createopportunityusingpost1"></a>
 # **CreateOpportunityUsingPOST1**
-> RestV2Opportunity CreateOpportunityUsingPOST1 (CreateOpportunityRequest? opportunity = null)
+> RestV2Opportunity CreateOpportunityUsingPOST1 (CreateOpportunityRequest? createOpportunityRequest = null)

 Create an Opportunity